 The Innovation Value Pyramid

 Studies have highlighted that there are three important dimensions, which must be evaluated by the business leaders before making an innovative approach (Adegbile & Sarpong, 2018).
-Ranta et al. (2020) argued that simply generating ideas and concepts cannot be referred to as innovation if they are not progressed to its implementation stage.
+Ranta et al. (2020) argued that simply generating ideas and concepts cannot be referred to as innovation if they are not progressed to their implementation stage.
 Therefore, implementation of the innovation is considered as the first dimension.
 Therefore, the senior executives of the companies must realise that creating ideas is not just innovation until and unless it has been implemented (Dembek et al.,2018).
 On the other hand, the second dimension that has been highlighted is the implementation of the ideas without making necessary changes in the business operating system (Olmos-Peñuela et al., 2017).

 Studies conducted in several companies had revealed that firms, which do not improve their structure and culture for facilitating innovation, face failure (Angeli & Jaiswal, 2016).
 Therefore, planning is very important, along with the contribution of the employees.
 Innovation and continuous improvement work side by side to each other (Rubin & Abramson, 2018).
 Due to this reason, executives must develop effective communication and understanding with their employees to increase their engagement and collaboration to encourage innovation.
 Whereas, the third dimension of innovation is being aware of the developments, occurring in the external environment.
 The executives of the firm must assess their external environment for identifying the market trends (Ndalamba, 2018).

-The case study of Kodak can be referred to assess the impact of poor market assessment and collaboration on innovation.
+The case study of Kodak can be referred to to assess the impact of poor market assessment and collaboration on innovation.
 Kodak was recognised as one of the leading technology companies of the 20th century.
 Steve Sasson, the Kodak engineer, was the actual first inventor of the digital camera in 1975 (Olmos-Peñuela et al., 2017).
 However, the management of the company had denied accepting his innovative idea in their operating system and soon suffered from severe loss with the revolution of digital technology, going bankrupt in 2012.
 Thus, it can be observed in this case that the company failed to collaborate with its employee, who suggested an innovative product and did not implement it (Tanwar & Kumar, 2019).

 Moreover, the management team also failed to assess the digital revolution in the market.
-It has been argued that if Kodak was successful in implementing such an innovative idea of Steve, the company would be called as leading digital firm in today’s work in the field of photography, having its unique value (Turró et al., 2014).
+It has been argued that if Kodak was successful in implementing such an innovative idea of Steve, the company would be called a leading digital firm in today’s work in the field of photography, having its unique value (Turró et al., 2014).
 To prevent this situation, it has been suggested that the companies should adopt an appropriate theoretical framework or model in their organisational culture.
 Several theoretical frameworks have been developed for this purpose to assist business leaders in promoting innovation in the working environment.
 However, one of these models that particularly focus on creating value for the customers through innovation is the “Innovation Value Pyramid” (Ndalamba, 2018).